Kim Yeon-ji: Predebut

-SeeYa (2006–2011)
+SeeYa (2006–2011, 2026–present)

 Yeonji debuted as lead vocalist of the group SeeYa in 2006.
 The group officially disbanded on January 30, 2011, after the group final performance on Inkigayo.

+On March 12, 2026, SeeYa's three members stated, "We have come together again with one heart for our fans to celebrate the meaningful year of SeeYa's 20th anniversary and Yeonji also participates in the current 20th debut anniversary reunion and restarts group activities after 15 years.

 Solo career

 At the end of 2011, Yeonji appeared during the 2011 SBS Drama Awards as actor Lee Jaeyoon's duet partner for a performance of the Lee So-ra song "Proposal."
 In early 2012, Yeonji contributed the song "Run" to the vocal music series M/Project, and the song "Love is Right" to the original soundtrack of the jTBC miniseries Padam Padam.
 In May 2012, the Modern K Music Academy, a prominent K-Pop "incubating" school, announced that Yeonji would be participating as an invited vocal instructor for its summer K-Pop training program in Vancouver, British Columbia, Canada.
 In March 2013, Lee Jinsung of Monday Kiz announced through Twitter that he had collaborated on a duet song with Yeonji, which he described as "memorable because it was work with a pure person who loves music so much."
 The song, "Hurting but Happy," was written and produced by Lee and released in March as a preview track from Monday Kiz's fifth LP album.
 Yeonji contributed the song "In My Eyes" to the SBS miniseries I Can Hear Your Voice in July 2013.

+On March 12, 2026, it was officially announced that Kim would reunite with fellow SeeYa members Nam Gyu-ri and Lee Bo-ram to celebrate the group's 20th anniversary, marking her return to group activities after a 15-year hiatus.